jungtin/notion-to-audio/README.md

 # Notion Database to PDF Exporter

 This script allows you to export all pages from a Notion database to PDF format and merge them into a single PDF file.
 It uses Notion's official API to handle the exports.
+The project is organized into packages for better code structure.

 ## Setup